MonashDataFluency/Power_BI/docs/03-plotting.md

     Legend: By name.
 Drag name column and place it in legend field.

 <img src="figures/ch04/scatter_plot_2_by_country.png" width="80%" style="display: block; margin: auto;" />
-Here, we have colored each dot by the country.
+We have colored each dot by the country.
 This plot shows the trend of life expectancy for **each country** with years.
 Since there are so many countries in our data, this plot looks messy, unclear and our plot legend "explodes".

-Let's see if we can make this better.
+Let's make this better.

 Use the following parameters to create your chart: